Coll: Departure

 Map of Tiree (bottom, southwest) and Coll (top, northeast), 1899.

 In the late 18th century there were about 1,000 people supported by agriculture and fishing.
 However, the collapse in the kelp market after the end of the Napoleonic Wars, followed by the Highland Potato Famine, caused a great deal of hardship on the island.
 By the mid 19th century, much of the population had chosen to leave, many of them moving to Australia, Canada, or South Africa in a process referred to as the Scottish diaspora.
 One source indicates that 23% of the island's population relocated.
 The process took place alongside the clearances where many were removed from their land.
 In Coll, overpopulation was cited as a factor.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing from Coll in the years before the First World War.
+It is interesting to note that 1897 "three East Coast boats fished cod and ling in the spring".